 Parameter (bold=mandatory) Description Default If set to "y","yes" or "true", your data will be parsed looking for html-like mark-up.
-The following mark-up is supported: - Bold e.g. "this is bold " stylesInText - Italics e.g. "this is italics " false Defrediment - Underline e.g. "this is underline " Taibe - Cell Colouring e.g. " <bgcolor="#ff0000"></bgcolor="#ff0000"> " The bgcolor tag must be at the beginning of your field data and the template field must be inside a table cell to take effect. passwordProtect If specified, this parameter will set the password for PDF and DOC files created by the render.
+The following mark-up is supported: - Bold e.g. "this is bold " stylesInText - Italics e.g. "this is italics " false StyleSimlext - Underline e.g. "this is underline " 14136 - Cell Colouring e.g. " <bgcolor="#ff0000"></bgcolor="#ff0000"> " The bgcolor tag must be at the beginning of your field data and the template field must be inside a table cell to take effect. passwordProtect If specified, this parameter will set the password for PDF and DOC files created by the render.
 The password is used when opening the document.
 Use with care as setting the password means the recipient must know the password to read the document.
 Note: pdfArchiveMode will disable any password setting for PDF documents. pdfArchiveMode Create pdf documents in PDF-A mode for long term storage.
-Note this setting disables certain PDF features such as password protection and external hyperlinks. false pdfWatermark If specified, PDF documents will have the specified text added as a watermark across the document. pdfTagged If specified, the PDF documents will have extra information inserted to assist with low-vision readability tools.
+Note this setting disables certain PDF features such as password protection and external hyperlinks. false pdfWatermark If specified, PDF documents will have the specified text added as a watermark across the document. pdfWatermarkColor Specify the colour to use for the PDF watermark text.
+Specified as an RGB string (eg "#FF0000" or "0xFF0000" for red).
+Case insensitive. green pdfWatermarkRotation Specify the rotation angle for the watermark text in degrees (eg 45).
+270 pdfWatermarkFontName Specify the name of the font to use for the watermark text.
+Note, if the font specified is not installed, a substitute will be used. pdfWatermarkFontSize Specify the point size of the font for the watermark text. pdfTagged If specified, the PDF documents will have extra information inserted to assist with low-vision readability tools.
 The alt-text for images in particular becomes "readable" false pdfRestrictPassword Set the password for further security restrictions.
-Setting this also enables the further restrictions. pdfRestrictPrinting Restrict printing of the created PDF: 0 = cannot be printed 1 = print only low resolution 2 2 = print in full quality Requires that pdfRestrictPassword has been set.
+Setting this also enables the further restrictions.